fremydev/The_C_Programming_Language_Exercises/README.md

 ### Exercise 4-13.
 Write a recursive version of the functions reverse(s), which reverses the string s in place.

 ### Exercise 4-14.
 Define a macro swap(t, x, y) that interchanges two arguments of type t.

+## Chapter 5.
+Pointers and Arrays

+### 5-1.
+As written, getint treats a + or - not followed by a digit as a valid representation of zero.
+Fix it to push such a character back on the input.
+### 5-2.
+Write getfloat, the floating-point analog of getint.
+What type does getfloat return as its function value?